mstivali/VendingMachine/README.md

 -Latest versions of nodeJS and npm

-To run product, run the following:
+To run VendingMachine solution, execute the following commands:

 $ cd Vending Machine
 $ ./install.sh